mgutmann/mgutmann.github.io/content/ra_work.md

 The pipeline I built, implemented in spaCy, relies on direct string matching and a Named Entity Recognition model for mention detection (identifying relevant words).
 It then uses multiple linking components to effectively do the candidate generation and disambiguation steps.
-In particular, there is no large training dataset for our target knowledge base, so I make use Wikidata external identifiers to avoid the (costly) creation of custom data.
+In particular, there is no large training dataset for our target knowledge base, so I make use of Wikidata external identifiers to avoid the (costly) creation of custom data.

 Since the pipeline is implemented as a spaCy project, it is installable through pip.